-Sports Leagues Players Associations Issues Statement on Possible Sports Betting Legalization
+Sports Leagues’ Players Associations Issue Statement on Possible Sports Betting Legalization

 We already know that the professional sports leagues in the United States want a piece of the action if sports betting is legalized – even if that means it has to be regulated on a state-by-state basis – and now it looks like the players associations want in, as well.
 On Thursday, April 12th, the players associations from the four major professional leagues released a joint statement, saying they want a “seat at the table.”

 To review, sports betting is outlawed in the United States except in Nevada, Montana, Oregon, and Delaware because of the Professional and Amateur Sports Protection Act of 1992 (PASPA).
-States that had regulated casino gambling for the ten years leading up to PASPA were giving the opportunity to be grandfathered into sports betting, but only the four above mentioned states opted in (though Nevada is the only one with traditional, odds-based sports wagering that we all know and love).
+States that had regulated casino gambling for the ten years leading up to PASPA were giving the opportunity to be grandfathered into sports betting, but only the four above mentioned states opted in.
+(Nevada, though, is the only one with traditional, odds-based sports wagering that we all know and love.)

-A ruling from the Supreme Court is expected this spring and those who attended the hearing and are generally in the know believe that the Justices will come down in New Jersey’s favor.
+A ruling from the Supreme Court is expected this spring and those who attended the hearing and are generally in the know believe that the ruling will come down in New Jersey’s favor.

 Seeing the writing on the wall, the leagues are gearing up to try to swing regulation in their direction.
 The NBA and MLB, in particular, have lobbied several state legislatures to try to make sure any regulations suit their needs.
 Of note is an “integrity fee” the leagues want imposed on the sports books, which says that the betting operators must pay the leagues one percent of all bets made.
 This extrapolates to about 20-25 percent of a sports book’s profit, which is just a killer.